Combining Two Repositories

 not under version control.
 It may also be a good idea to merge

-.gitignore
+.gitignore files.

 There are many recipes showing how to achieve similar results.